xxnatc/rest_api/natalie_chow/README.md

 ## Mafias
 Structured similarly to Town, Mafia is also a resource that follows the CRUD interface.
+Users must be signed in to perform `POST`, `PUT`, and `DELETE` requests.

 #### Create
 A `POST` request to `/api/mafias` allows you to create a new mafioso (or simply called a mafia).
 Customize your new mafia by sending in data in a JSON-formatted object, which takes the follow options: